 John Deere's homepage is very easy to navigate.
 The links, images, CTAs, and info are all where you think they'd be.
 That makes it easy for visitors to immediately find what they're looking for, meaning they're less likely to bounce off the page.

 If you're a manufacturer, especially a small one, your job is not to become a trailblazer on the website design scene.
 Give your customers what they expect to find in a manufacturing website.
 "New and exciting" designs will only be stressful and confusing for your customers.

 That doesn't mean your website has to be boring - it's very easy to apply modern, sleek, and professional elements to a simple and usable design.
 For example, here's Honda's current holiday design:

 Simple, cozy, and easy.
 The main nav is still accessible at the top left, and the search button is where you expect it to be in the top right.
 Scrolling past the holiday banner gives access to more info and clickables.

 A little goes a long way when it comes to website design.

-2. You should have all of these website necessities.
 These elements cover content, code, SEO must-haves, and more.
 They'll make your site easy to use and easy to find.
 If you don't have them, your website isn't performing effectively.

 Some of these include: